Horse trainers train horses for racing, and are responsible for their care at a stable or race track.

 - harness driver.

-Year 11-13 students may be able to work towards national certificates through Harness Racing New Zealand, while still working toward NCEA.
+For Year 11 to 13 learners, the Gateway programme is a good way to work towards national certificates through Harness Racing New Zealand and gain industry knowledge.
 This may include off-site learning and some on-the-job training.

 Horse trainers need to be: